FedySexyVibes/coin-sdk-dotnet/bundle-switching-sdk/README.md

 ### Create Message Listener
 For message consumption, the bundle switching API makes use of HTTP's [ServerSentEvents](https://en.wikipedia.org/wiki/Server-sent_events).
 The SDK offers a Listener interface `IBundleSwitchingMessageListener` which is triggered upon reception of a message payload.
+Whenever the API doesn't send any other message for 20 seconds, it sends an empty 'heartbeat' message, which triggers the OnKeepAlive() method.

 ### Start consuming messages
 The `BundleSwitchingMessageConsumer` has three `startConsuming...()` methods for consuming messages, of which `startConsumingUnconfirmed()` is most useful.